haicheviet/python-monorepo/README.md

 # Note

-Most of this project was inspire by [dermidgen](https://github.com/dermidgen/python-monorepo) but I found the current methology is old and can not use poetry in Docker is really pain point.
-Here is the thing that I planning to enhance from original repo:
+This project drew significant inspiratd.ion from [dermidgen](https://github.com/dermidgen/python-monorepo).
+However, I discovered that the existing methodology is outdated and doesn't support the use of Poetry within Docker, which is a major let down in the Python ecosystem.
+Here are the improvements I plan to implement compared to the original repository:

-- Poetry playwell with docker build.
+- Poetry playwell with docker container.
-- Format and lint for python project.
+- Automated formatting and linting for the Python project.
-- CI-CD in Docker that can share stage between libs.
+- Docker-based CI/CD pipeline that allows sharing stages between libraries.
-- Test and coverage page for whole repo including all subprojects.
+- Test and coverage page for whole monorepo including all subprojects.

 ## Tooling